-Investor profile Growth-oriented Currency of sub-fund USD Sub-fund manager DWS Investment GmbH and as sub-manager Nordea Investment Management AB, Denmark Branch, Nicolai Eigtveds Gade 8, 1402 Copenhagen K, Denmark Performance benchmark - Reference portfolio (risk benchmark) MSCI All Country Word NET TR Leverage effect Up to 2 times the value of the investment sub-fund's assets Calculation of the NAV per share Each bank business day in Luxembourg and Frankfurt/Main, that is also an exchange trading day on the New York Stock Exchange (NYSE).
+Investor profile Growth-oriented Currency of sub-fund USD Sub-fund manager DWS Investment GmbH and as sub-manager Nordea Investment Management AB, Denmark Branch, Nicolai Eigtveds Gade 8, 1402 Copenhagen K, Denr Performance benchmark - Reference portfolio (risk benchmark) MSCI All Country Word NET TR Leverage effect Up to 2 times the value of the investment sub-fund's assets Calculation of the NAV per share Each bank business day in Grand Duchy of Luxembourg and Frankfurt/Main, that is also an exchange trading day on the New York Stock Exchange (NYSE).
 A bank business day is any day on which banks are open for business and payments are processed in Luxembourg and Frankfurt/Main.
 Swing Pricing The sub-fund may apply Swing Pricing.
-If implemented, it will be disclosed in the fund facts section on the website of the Management Company www.dws.com.
-Order acceptance All subscription, redemption and exchange orders are placed on the basis of an unknown net asset value pe share.
+If implemented, it will be disclosed in the fund facts section on the website of the Management Comp www.dws.com/fundinformation.
+Order acceptance All subscription, redemption and exchange orders are placed on the basis of an unknown net asset value per share.
 Orders received by the Transfer Agent at or before 4:00 PM Luxembourg time on a valuation date are processed on the basis of the net asset value per share on the subsequent valuation date.
-Orders received after 4:00 PM Luxembourg time are processed on the basis of the net asset value per share on the subsequent value per share on the valuation date.
+Orders received after 4:00 PM Luxembourg time are processed on the basis of the net asset value per share on the valuation date immediately following that next valuation date.
 Value date In a purchase, the equivalent value is debited three bank business days after issue of the shares.
 The equivalent value is credited three bank business days after redemption of the shares.
 Fractional shares Up to three places after the decimal point Nature of shares Bearer shares represented by global certificates Maturity date No fixed maturity Maximum management fee charged in respect of investments in shares of target funds (payable by the sub-fund) 3.25%

-Currency of share class LC, PFC EUR Launch date LC, PFC December 13, 2019 Initial issue price LC PFC 105 EUR (incl. front end load) 100 EUR Allocation of income LC, PFC Accumulating Front end load (payable by the investor) LC PFC Up to 5% 0% Management Company Fee p.a. (payable by the sub-fund) LC PFC Up to 2.3% p.a.
+Overview of the share classes Currency of share class LC, PFC EUR Launch date LC, PFC December 13, 2019 Initial issue price LC PFC 105 EUR (incl. front end load) 100 EUR Allocation of income LC, PFC Accumulating Front end load (payable by the investor) LC PFC Up to 5% 0% Management Company Fee p.a. (payable by the sub-fund) LC PFC Up to 2.3% p.a.
 Up to 1.5% p.a.
 Taxe d'abonnement (payable by the sub-fund) LC, PFC 0.05%

-Dilution adjustment (payable by the investor) PFC: A dilution adjustment of up to 3% based on the gross redemption amount may be charged dependent upon the length of time for which the shares have been held since subscription: Redemption after up to 1 year: up to 3% Redemption after over 1 year up to 2 years: up to 2% Redemption after over 2 years up to 3 years: up to 1% Redemption after over 3 years: 0% Placement fee PFC: Up to 3% for the benefit of the distributor. (payable by the sub-fund) Please see the general section of the Sales Prospectus for further explanation.
+PFC: A dilution adjustment of up to 3% based on the gross redemption amount may be charged dependent upon the length of time for which the shares have been held since subscription:

+Redemption after over 1 year up to 2 years: up to 2% Redemption after over 2 years up to 3 years: up to 1%

-\ For additional costs, see clause 13 of the general section of this Sales Prospectus.
+Please see the general section of the Sales Prospectus for further explanation.

-\\ The Management Company may, at its discretion, partially or completely dispense with the dilution adjustment.
+- For additional costs, see clause 13 of the general section of this Sales Prospectus. - The Management Company may, at its discretion, partially or completely dispense with the dilution adjustment.